 Students will use their powers of research, observation, and questioning to create an interview with an animal; interviewing it to help others learn more about what makes it so amazing as well as the issues it faces in the wild.

 Inspire your student's curiosity about animal's unique characteristics by visiting the San Diego Zoo Kids web site and exploring some of the amazing animals found there.
 Depending on the literature you have been reading with students, you may want to start with a specific animal.
 For example, if you have been reading Verdi, by Janell Cannon, to your class, start with the python.

 Ask your students to share what they know about other amazing animals.
 Help lead students to the realization that a unique physical or behavioral adaptation is what makes the animal interesting.
 To get them talking, ask students to share:

-Let students know that they will become animal researchers who will inspire others about the wonders of animals and their adaptations through an interview with the animal!
+Let students know that they will become animal researchers who will inspire others about the wonders of animals, their unique adaptations, and the challenges this animal faces in the wild through a mock interview with the animal!